Diabetes is a common condition – type 2 diabetes can be managed by lifestyle changes such as a good diet, exercise and not smoking.

 Diabetes is also linked to ageing, so as people living with HIV become older this adds a further risk factor for diabetes.

-Most people on antiretroviral treatment will have routine blood glucose tests to check for signs of diabetes.
+People living with HIV over the age of 40 will have routine blood glucose tests to check for signs of diabetes.

 There are two types of diabetes.
-If you have Type 1, your pancreas doesn’t make any insulin, this is usually diagnosed in childhood.
+If you have type 1, your pancreas doesn’t make any insulin, this is usually diagnosed in childhood.

 Type 2 diabetes occurs when you don’t produce enough insulin (insulin deficiency) or your body cannot use the insulin you do make (insulin resistance) so the glucose stops being regulated.
 Eventually the levels of glucose in the blood become too high, resulting in what is known as high blood sugar.

-The good news is that Type 2 diabetes can be managed initially by lifestyle changes including stopping smoking, taking more exercise, improving your diet and losing weight if necessary.
+Type 2 diabetes can be managed initially by lifestyle changes including stopping smoking, taking more exercise, improving your diet and losing weight if necessary.

 These measures will often keep your blood glucose levels under control, although it will probably need to be managed with medication at some point.